 As Linda was pondering what her next step should be, she received a survey from her local Chamber of Commerce.
 They were trying to determine how they could help their members fill their… (drum roll, please!)…training needs!
 She picked up the phone and arranged a meeting with the President of the Chamber of Commerce.
 He immediately scheduled Linda to conduct a series of workshops and the rest, as they say, is history!

-With programs on a wide variety of topics such as customer service, supervisory skills, communication, emotional intelligence, and personalities (along with many others), Linda develops and conducts training for clients across the United States.
-She is also a certified facilitator for the well-respected talent management firm, DDI (Development Dimensions International).
+With programs on a wide variety of topics such as leadership, customer service, supervisory skills, communication, emotional intelligence, and personalities (along with many others), Linda develops and conducts training for clients across the United States.
+She is also certified with the well-respected talent management firm, DDI (Development Dimensions International), as well as Achieve Global.